SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

-Methods of Plague requires a level of organization higher than a single person can provide.
-Effectic
+Effective mitigation of plague requires a level of organization higher than a single person can provide.
+Instead, it requires forms of protection from the state